dugramen/godot-global-project/README.md

   # Paths.processed is where the processed files are stored
   var my_processed_path := Paths.processed + "/my_path"
   ```
+- For other resources, including scenes, all external resource paths are converted to absolute.
+This should cover most cases, but please report an issue if it doesn't.
+Built-in scripts might not work as expected, so avoid them for now.

+> [!TIP]
+> The entire addon import functionality (next section) is implemented as an `editor-only` plugin in `/editor-only/included/addon-importer-plugin.gd`.
+You can view that code as an example.

 > [!WARNING]
-> `class_name` does not work as expected, since these files are not stored in the current directory.
+> `class_name` will not work as expected, since these files are not stored in the current directory.
 Use preloads instead, which have similar intellisense.
 The only difference is they cannot be used as types directly.

-> [!TIP]
-> The entire addon import functionality (next section) is implemented as an `editor-only` plugin in `/editor-only/included/addon-importer.gd`.
-You can view that code as an example.

-> [!IMPORTANT]
+> [!CAUTION]
 > Currently only script paths are modified.
 Other resources might be more complicated, so I'll have to tackle them at a later date.
 >
 > For now, any resource can be loaded if they are simple.
 But if they themselves have dependencies, they might fail to load.
 Somewhat of a solution is to make every sub-resource unique, which will embed them.
 But doesn't let them be shared.